clemsau/kafe/README.md

 # Kafe

-Kafe is a TUI tool which helps observe and manage Kafka clusters.
+A TUI tool to observe and manage Kafka clusters.

 ## Features